 April 26, 2020

-It is the voice of parents and the goodwill of these various partners that have made access to playgrounds achievable for children with disabilities.
-In an age where screen time often outweighs playtime, families need play facilities that are truly inclusive environments, where friendships can be fostered and minds can be free.
+The voice of parents and the goodwill of these various partners have made access to playgrounds achievable for children with disabilities.
+In an age where screen time often outweighs playtime, families need play facilities that are truly inclusive environments, where friendships can be fostered, and minds can be free.